issaceee/study-vault/Quote Compendium.md

 - theatre and music framed as disturbances to civic order ==> dramatic expression survives only as suppressed potential; authority depends on controlling the sensory field
 - [[1.
 AUTHORITY & ITS PERFORMANCE]]; [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]

+### Context
+- Late-Victorian realist comedy written in response to changing theatrical tastes.
+- Marks a transition from melodrama to restrained realism, policing spectacle in favour of social decorum.
+- Theatre reflects on its own historical obsolescence, staging performance as residue rather than vitality.

 #### Main Points
 - *Trelawny* locates dramatic meaning in staging, props, lighting, and spatial regulation rather than dialogue